neeraj062/selenium_learning/README.md

    Action concept: get(arg),contains(if)
    ArrayList(size method), Array(length method for calculate length of array declared)
    conversion of array to Arraylist so that contains can be used.
 For ex(list of A.contains(product))

+   ?????-------------------------Day3_learning------------------?????

+   Learn concepts of frames : need to enter inside the frame using switchTo method handling multiple window : use of Switchto method needed Learn About Actions Class